SciML/sciml.ai/documentation.md

 ---
 # Documentation and Tutorials

-The SciML organization is an organization which develops and maintains many different packages associated with scientific machine learning and differential equation modeling.
-As such there is no single documentation, but the following are the relevant resources for users interested in the functionality.
+The SciML organization is an opinionated collection of tools for scientific machine learning and differential equation modeling.
+The organization provides well-maintained tools which compose together as a coherent ecosystem.
+The following are the relevant resources for users interested in the functionality.

 ## Differential Equations